 After 10 years I felt that my organisational involvement should make way for someone else.
 Running an orchestra (even with the support of a committee) and playing in it is not a recipe for comfortable living.
 Both the organisers and the conductor changed at this point to Joy and Don Mace, and Michael Lloyd.
 After their involvement Chandos became ten times the orchestra it was.
 Later on others took on the various necessary roles, some for extended periods: Andy and Karen Stewart, Richard Brooks, Linda Fowler and Roger Clift come to mind particularly.

 Then there are all the players themselves some of whom, like Elizabeth Gilbert who joined at the second ever concert, have played with the orchestra for many years.
 It is inevitable that I have missed out the names of many who have also contributed greatly – forgive me, but it is just too long a list for one brief portrait.
 I can only say a considerable heartfelt thank you to them all and to the current Chairman, committee and team of helpers in bringing Chandos into its fifth decade.
-Michael Lloyd must have a further mention as it is his involvement over 30 years, with his drive, enthusiasm and talent which directs us all.
+Michael Lloyd must have a further mention as it is his involvement over 30 years, with his drive, enthusiasm and talent.

 Deep down I guess the reason that I formed Chandos was entirely selfish: I wanted to play in a good orchestra.
-I still get considerable pleasure in playing with Chandos and frequently suffer from the sin of pride when I see what it has become.
+Although I no longer play in the orchestra (after 40+ years), I frequently suffer the sin of pride when I see what it has become.
 Long may it continue.